-On Sep 9, 2009, plantladylin from Daytona Beach, FL
+On Sep 9, 2009, plantladylin from South Daytona, FL (Zone 9b) wrote:

-My book about Florida birds states that the Greater Flamingo are most often seen in the Everglades and that birds seen in the Miami, Florida area may be the result of escaped zoo animals, although birds visiting the Florida Bay area may be wild birds from the Bahamas, Cuba or the Yucatan.
+My book about Florida birds states that the American Flamingo are most often seen in the Everglades and that birds seen in the Miami, Florida area may be the result of escaped zoo animals, although birds visiting the Florida Bay area may be wild birds from the Bahamas, Cuba or the Yucatan.
 The birds that regularly occur in southeast Florida, and occasionally elsewhere in the state are likely from the captive flock in Hialeah and occasional migrants from the Bahamas and Cuba.